istio/istio.io/content/en/docs/setup/install/virtual-machine/containerized/index.md

 - docker
 - containers
 owner: istio/wg-environments-maintainers
-test: yes
+test: no

 ---
-Follow this guide to run the Istio-proxy as a container instead of the Istio virtual machine integration runtime allowing more flexibility of the underlying platform.
+Follow this guide to run the Istio-proxy as a container instead of the Istio virtual machine integration runtime, allowing you more control over the underlying platform.

 ## Prerequisites